 I motioned to the ewe.
 “She’s acting all crazed.
 It’s eating her brain right now.
-We got to put her down and get her the hell out of here.
-And we need to isolate the rest of this herd right quick.
+We’ve got to put her down and get her the hell out of here.
+Need to isolate the rest of this herd right quick.
 Groups as small as you can get.
 You don’t know how many she’s bit.”

-“I’ll call the vet,” Loving said, reaching for his phone.
+“I’ll call the vet.”
+Loving reached for his phone.

 “But there’s a treatment,” Loving pressed.
 “They give it to people.”

 “Yeah.
 And it’s several thousand dollars a pop.
 This is thirty head of sheep.
-You’d do better to slaughter them and buy new before you did that.”
+You’d do better to slaughter them and get new.”
 I gestured to the huddled herd.
-“Just partition them off as best you can and wait it out is my advice.
-Either they been bit or they ain’t, and you just wait and see.”
-I grimaced and tugged on the brim of my hat.
+“Partition them off as best you can and wait it out, is my advice.
+Either they been infected or not.
+All you can do is wait and see.”
+I tugged on the brim of my hat.
 “What you do need to do is call all the hands and make sure none of them’s been bit.
 You only got so many hours between exposure and death.”